Skasselbard/nixconfigs/k3sCluster/README.md

 - The network is configured as macvlan
   - including the host configuration
   - the host and the k3s containers share the same interface
-- All machines and containers are in the same subnet with the same gateway
+- Containers are in the same subnet with the same gateway as the host
   - which of course should be reachable from the deploying machine
 - The nix configuration is built on the deploying machine
 - Each host has an admin user
   - The NixOS on the associated container for the k3s server (if it exists) has the same admin user
-- hosts are accessible by ssh
+- Hosts are accessible by ssh
-  - k3s servers share the ssh keys with the host or disable ssh access
   - ssh connections prohibit passwords and root logins (only ssh keys are allowed)
   - the admin user has a password for sudo once an ssh connection is established
+- Kubernetes versions are shared
+  - All k3s-servers run the same NixOs version
+  - All k3s-agents run the same Kubernetes image

 ## Requirements